aidanln/comp2501-final-project/GameFiles/readme.txt

 =-=-= Design Requirements =-=-=

 1. [1] Game mechanic
 - In this game, you have to defeat waves of enemies in order to win.
 You gain points for shooting/killing enemies, but you lose points for getting hit.
-There are buyables like weapons and upgrades that you can spend your points on to make the game easier, but your score is tied to your rank if you win (D to S rank), so the less points you spend the harder the game is, but the higher your rank.
+There are buy areas like weapons and upgrades that you can spend your points on to make the game easier, but your score is tied to your rank if you win (D to S rank), so the less points you spend the harder the game is, but the higher your rank.
 There are 10 waves, and different amounts of enemies on each wave, which spawn at random spawn points around the map.

 2. [1] Enemies
-2.1 [ 0.2 ] - 3 different textures for gunner, chaser, and kamikaze enemies
+2.1 [0.2] - 3 different textures for gunner, chaser, and kamikaze enemies
-2.2 [ 0.8 ] - 3 different behaviours - gunner orbits, chaser follows your position, and kamikaze uses pursuit (advanced steering behaviour)
+2.2 [0.8] - 3 different behaviours - gunner orbits, chaser follows your position, and kamikaze uses pursuit (advanced steering behaviour)
-- 3 different weapons - gunner shoots bullets, chaser has saw arm, kamikaze hits you directly (maybe add damage over time effect)
+- 3 different weapons - gunner shoots bullets, chaser has saw arm, kamikaze hits you directly (add damage over time effect)

 3. [1] Weapons
 - Weapons player can use: